 3. Changes on a company’s career page

 Don’t stop at job boards – go through company career pages as well.
-Instead of setting up alerts for each site, a B2B sales leads platform like Vainu will automate the process and let you filter through the ads in one place.
+Instead of setting up alerts for each site, a B2B sales leads platform like Vainu will automate the sales process and let you filter through the ads in one place.

 4. New executives (VP/C-suites)